Northern Red Legged Frog

 Northern red-legged frogs take three to four years before becoming sexually active.
 Adult northern red-legged frogs feed on insects and other small invertebrates, which they hunt along the edges of streams and ponds.
 Tadpoles graze on algae.
 During the breeding season, they can be found in most ponds and streams.

-This frog has a limited range in B.C., being found only in the southwestern part of the Province along the mainland coast, Vancouver Island, and on some of the smaller coastal Islands.
+The Northern Red Legged Frog has a limited range in B.C., being found only in the southwestern part of the Province along the mainland coast, Vancouver Island, and on some of the smaller coastal Islands.

 A message from Bud